gnirmal1/cs-f363-tetris/README.md

 Section2 # This section is for functions

 Section3 # This section is for future extensions
 ```

 After the sections ensure the presence of a newline.
 Each parameter is specified on a new line, followed by an equal sign (=) and the desired value.
 The input file is divided into three sections: Section1, Section2, and Section3.
 Section1 contains the primary game configuration parameters, while Section 2 is used for function definitions and Section 3 is reserved for future extensions.
 Function definitions require the use of bython in the compilation process, so install it before running make test_bython.

+## Declaration

+This work was done collaboratively by Arnav, Avaneesh, Jahnavi, Joel, Kumarakrishna, Nirmal, Siddhant and Yash.
+The project was completed as a part of the course CS F363 - Compiler Construction at BITS Pilani, Goa Campus.